The Power of W. G. Sebald’s Small Silences

 With the phrase “extermination to preempt racial degeneration,” Sebald slips seamlessly from the discussion of sericulture to an oblique discussion of the Final Solution.
 The description of the film takes on a haunting doubleness.
 It is both an explanation of the killing of silkworms and an evocation of the Nazi genocide.

 When I returned to this passage, what struck me most was the dash Sebald places between the description of the use of silkworms in the classroom and the account of the film—a single dash that hovers between two complete sentences.
-What could be its significance?“The dash, situated between the talk of schoolroom sericulture and the talk of silkworm execution, creates a moment of silence for the victims of the death camps.”
+What could be its significance?

 This same unusually placed dash occurs elsewhere in the novel, which is full of such shifts as the narrator’s mind considers the places through which he’s traveling, things he has learned, people he has known, and works he has read.
 The simplest explanation is that these dashes signify breaks in the narrative.
 In this instance, it marks the narrator’s shift away from his description of information he learned from the film’s pamphlet to his description of the film itself.